top of page

 The Nervous System Roots: Why Some People Are More Vulnerable

-Not everyone who experiences stress, sleep deprivation, or significant life pressure develops panic attacks.
-Understanding why requires looking at what determines the nervous system's baseline sensitivity.
+Not everyone who experiences stress, poor sleep, or significant life pressure develops panic attacks.
+Understanding why means looking at what sets the nervous system's baseline sensitivity.

-Genetics and nervous system inheritance.
-Some people inherit a more sensitive nervous system: a lower threshold for the amygdala to fire, a more reactive stress response, a stronger tendency toward interoceptive awareness (the felt sense of internal bodily states).
+• Genetics and nervous system inheritance.
+Some people inherit a more sensitive nervous system: a lower threshold for the amygdala to fire, a more reactive stress response, a stronger pull toward interoceptive awareness (the felt sense of internal bodily states).
 This is not a flaw.
-A more sensitive nervous system is often also a more perceptive one.
-But it does mean the threshold for overwhelm is lower, and that threshold matters when other contributing factors accumulate.
+A more sensitive nervous system is often a more perceptive one.
+But it does mean the threshold for overwhelm is lower, and that matters when other factors stack up.

-The Window of Tolerance.
-The Window of Tolerance describes the optimal zone of nervous system arousal in which a person can function, feel, and regulate effectively.
-When chronic stress, unresolved trauma, or inadequate co-regulation in early development has narrowed this window, the nervous system has very little buffer before it moves into a survival state.
-Panic attacks are often the expression of a system pushed outside a window that was already narrow.
-As explored in The Window of Tolerance: Why High-Achievers Are Always Anxious or Exhausted, this narrowing is extremely common in high-achieving, high-pressure adults, and it is directly relevant to panic.
-For the full explanation of what expands the window and how long it takes, What Is the Window of Tolerance and How Do You Expand It? covers the process in depth.
+• A narrow window of tolerance.
+The window of tolerance is the zone of nervous system arousal in which a person can function, feel, and regulate well.
+When chronic stress, unresolved trauma, or inadequate early co-regulation has narrowed that window, the system has very little buffer before it tips into a survival state.
+Panic is often the expression of a system pushed outside a window that was already narrow.
+As I cover in why high-achievers are always anxious or exhausted, this narrowing is extremely common in high-pressure adults.
+And what expands the window, and how long it takes, is the process that directly reduces panic over time.

-Interoceptive sensitivity.
-People vary significantly in how intensely they perceive internal bodily sensations.
-For individuals with high interoceptive sensitivity, a slight elevation in heart rate, a subtle change in breathing, or mild dizziness that others would not notice can be perceived as alarming.
-If the nervous system then interprets these sensations as signals of danger, the fear response can escalate rapidly into a full panic attack.
+• Interoceptive sensitivity.
+People vary in how intensely they feel internal sensations.
+For someone with high interoceptive sensitivity, a slight rise in heart rate, a subtle change in breathing, or mild dizziness that others would not notice can register as alarming.
+If the nervous system then reads those sensations as danger, the fear response can escalate fast into a full panic attack.
 This is not hypochondria.
 It is a nervous system doing its job with a calibration problem.

 Trauma and Unresolved Threat Responses

 When a traumatic experience is not fully integrated, the nervous system stores it as an active file rather than a historical one.
-The amygdala retains heightened readiness to respond to anything that resembles the original threat (a tone of voice, a physical sensation, a sensory detail) even when the resemblance is subtle enough that the conscious mind does not register the connection.
+The amygdala keeps a heightened readiness to respond to anything that resembles the original threat: a tone of voice, a physical sensation, a sensory detail.
+This happens even when the resemblance is too subtle for the conscious mind to register.

-Panic attacks that seem to come out of nowhere frequently have a trigger operating below the level of conscious awareness.
-A stimulus the subcortical nervous system recognized as threat-adjacent before the thinking mind had time to evaluate it.
+Panic attacks that seem to come out of nowhere usually have a trigger operating below conscious awareness.
+The subcortical nervous system recognized something as threat-adjacent before the thinking mind had time to evaluate it.
 The panic is not random.
-The trigger is simply operating at a level that language cannot easily access.
-As covered in Why Am I So Reactive?
-The Neuroscience of Trauma Triggers, this is the same mechanism that produces seemingly disproportionate emotional reactions in everyday situations.
+The trigger is simply operating at a level that language cannot easily reach.
+As I cover in the neuroscience of trauma triggers, this is the same mechanism that produces seemingly disproportionate reactions in everyday situations.
 The trigger fires before insight can intervene.

-This is one of the reasons that talk therapy often produces limited results for trauma-related panic.
-As explored in Somatic Therapy vs Talk Therapy: Why "Just Talking" Isn't Curing Your Anxiety, reaching the subcortical level where the trigger is stored requires a different kind of intervention.
+This is one reason talk therapy often produces limited results for trauma-related panic.
+As I explore in why just talking isn't curing your anxiety, reaching the subcortical level where the trigger is stored requires a different kind of intervention.

-Trauma-related panic is also relevant in the context of attachment.
+Trauma-related panic also shows up in the context of attachment.
 For people with histories of emotional neglect, abandonment, or early relational unpredictability, panic can surface in moments of disconnection, relational conflict, or the anticipation of loss.
-Because those experiences activate the same deep survival wiring that genuine threat activates.
+Those experiences activate the same deep survival wiring that genuine threat activates.
 The nervous system does not clearly distinguish between physical danger and the loss of essential attachment.
 Both register as emergency.

 Cortisol Dysregulation: The Most Overlooked Cause

 Cortisol is the body's primary stress hormone.
-It regulates energy, stabilizes blood sugar, manages the inflammatory response, and modulates the arousal level of the nervous system.
-When cortisol is functioning well, it provides a stable physiological foundation.
-When it dysregulates, in either direction, the conditions for panic attacks become significantly more favorable.
+It regulates energy, stabilizes blood sugar, manages the inflammatory response, and sets the arousal level of the nervous system.
+When cortisol works well, it provides a stable physiological foundation.
+When it dysregulates, in either direction, the conditions for panic become much more favorable.

-High cortisol (which occurs with chronic stress, overwork, inadequate recovery, and sustained sympathetic activation) amplifies heart rate, increases muscle tension, heightens sensory awareness, and keeps the nervous system in a state of vigilance.
-These physiological changes closely mimic the early stages of a panic attack.
-When the nervous system is already in this state, a relatively small additional stressor can be enough to push it into a full panic response.
+High cortisol occurs with chronic stress, overwork, inadequate recovery, and sustained sympathetic activation.
+It amplifies heart rate, increases muscle tension, heightens sensory awareness, and keeps the nervous system vigilant.
+These changes closely mimic the early stages of a panic attack.
+When the system is already in this state, a relatively small additional stressor can be enough to tip it into full panic.

 Low cortisol is counterintuitive but equally important.
 Chronic stress and trauma do not always produce high cortisol indefinitely.
-Over time, the HPA axis (the hormonal system that regulates cortisol) can become dysregulated, producing inadequate cortisol at key points in the day.
-Low cortisol impairs blood sugar regulation and creates instability in the body's arousal system.
-The body compensates by releasing adrenaline, producing jitteriness, a sense of physical unease, and rapid shifts in internal sensation that can cascade into panic, particularly in the morning or between meals.
+Over time, the HPA axis (the hormonal system that regulates cortisol) can dysregulate, producing inadequate cortisol at key points in the day.
+Low cortisol impairs blood sugar regulation and destabilizes the body's arousal system.
+The body compensates by releasing adrenaline.
+That produces jitteriness, a sense of physical unease, and rapid shifts in internal sensation that can cascade into panic, particularly in the morning or between meals.

 Many people who experience panic attacks have cortisol dysregulation as a contributing factor that is never assessed.
-Understanding the cortisol piece can explain why panic attacks cluster at certain times of day, why they are worse during periods of poor sleep or dietary irregularity, and why the body sometimes feels primed for panic even when the psychological situation seems stable.
-As explored in How Circadian Rhythm, Cortisol, and Melatonin Shape Mental Health (A 14-Day Reset Protocol), the daily cortisol curve is one of the most under-leveraged interventions for nervous system regulation, and one of the most directly relevant to panic.
+The cortisol piece can explain a lot.
+Why panic clusters at certain times of day.
+Why it is worse during periods of poor sleep or irregular eating.
+Why the body can feel primed for panic even when the psychological situation seems stable.
+As I explore in how the daily cortisol curve shapes mental health, the cortisol rhythm is one of the most under-leveraged interventions for nervous system regulation, and one of the most directly relevant to panic.

 Physiological Triggers: Sleep, Hormones, Stimulants, and Illness

-Beyond cortisol, a number of physiological factors directly lower the threshold for panic attacks by destabilizing the nervous system's baseline regulation.
+Beyond cortisol, a number of physiological factors lower the threshold for panic by destabilizing the nervous system's baseline regulation.

-Sleep deprivation reduces emotional resilience and increases baseline adrenaline.
-Even a single night of significantly disrupted sleep can make internal sensations feel more intense and the fight-or-flight response easier to activate.
+• Sleep deprivation reduces emotional resilience and raises baseline adrenaline.
+Even a single night of badly disrupted sleep can make internal sensations feel more intense and the fight-or-flight response easier to trigger.
 For people already vulnerable to panic, poor sleep is one of the most reliable precipitating factors.

-Stimulants (caffeine, nicotine, energy drinks, and certain medications) activate the cardiovascular system and can produce sensations that the nervous system misreads as early panic signals: elevated heart rate, jitteriness, a slight tremor.
-For people with high interoceptive sensitivity, these physical sensations are enough to initiate a fear response that escalates into a full panic attack.
+• Stimulants like caffeine, nicotine, energy drinks, and certain medications activate the cardiovascular system.
+They can produce sensations the nervous system misreads as early panic signals: a faster heart rate, jitteriness, a slight tremor.
+For people with high interoceptive sensitivity, that is enough to start a fear response that escalates into full panic.

-Medical conditions including cardiac arrhythmias, blood sugar dysregulation, thyroid disorders, vestibular dysfunction, and POTS can produce internal sensations (palpitations, dizziness, sudden weakness) that trigger fear responses.
-When panic attacks are frequent, ruling out relevant medical contributors is an important part of clinical assessment.
+• Medical conditions including cardiac arrhythmias, blood sugar dysregulation, thyroid disorders, vestibular dysfunction, and POTS can produce internal sensations that trigger fear responses, such as palpitations, dizziness, or sudden weakness.
+When panic attacks are frequent, ruling out relevant medical contributors is an important part of assessment.

-Hyperventilation and breath-holding (which many people do involuntarily under stress) alter the balance of oxygen and carbon dioxide in the blood.
-The resulting sensations (dizziness, tingling, chest pressure, a sense of unreality) can be frightening enough to initiate a panic attack in anyone, and are particularly powerful in individuals who already have a sensitized threat-detection system.
+• Hyperventilation and breath-holding, which many people do involuntarily under stress, alter the balance of oxygen and carbon dioxide in the blood.
+The resulting dizziness, tingling, chest pressure, and sense of unreality can be frightening enough to start a panic attack in anyone, and they are especially powerful in a sensitized nervous system.

 Psychological and Relational Triggers

-Not all panic attack causes are physiological.
-Several psychological and relational patterns consistently lower the threshold for panic in ways that are worth understanding specifically.
+Not all panic causes are physiological.
+Several psychological and relational patterns consistently lower the threshold for panic in ways worth understanding specifically.

-Perfectionism and chronic self-pressure maintain the body in a state of quiet hypervigilance.
-A low-level but sustained activation that occupies the nervous system's regulatory capacity.
-When the system is already carrying this baseline tension, even minor stressors can tip it into a panic response.
+• Perfectionism and chronic self-pressure hold the body in a state of quiet hypervigilance.
+The activation is low-level but sustained, and it occupies the nervous system's regulatory capacity.
+When the system is already carrying that baseline tension, even minor stressors can tip it into panic.
 The perfectionism is not just a personality trait.
 It is a physiological load.

-Learned associations are one of the most clinically significant causes of recurrent panic.
-If a panic attack occurs in a specific context (a particular store, a specific commute route, a certain social situation) the brain can mark that context as inherently threatening.
-Subsequent exposure to the same environment, or even to sensory cues associated with it, can trigger a conditioned fear response before the person is consciously aware of making the association.
-This mechanism explains why avoiding the original panic location rarely prevents future attacks, and often makes them more likely by reinforcing the nervous system's assessment that the location is dangerous.
+• Learned associations are one of the most clinically significant causes of recurrent panic.
+If a panic attack happens in a specific context (a particular store, a certain commute, a social situation), the brain can mark that context as inherently threatening.
+Later exposure to the same place, or even to sensory cues linked to it, can trigger a conditioned fear response before the person is aware of making the association.
+This is why avoiding the original panic location rarely prevents future attacks.
+It often makes them more likely, by reinforcing the assessment that the location is dangerous.

-Feeling trapped or unable to escape is a powerful panic trigger that does not require a prior panic history.
-Situations that limit movement or perceived access to safety (heavy traffic, long meetings, crowded spaces, MRI machines) can activate the fear response in anyone with a narrow Window of Tolerance.
-The perception of entrapment is processed by the nervous system as a genuine threat signal.
+• Feeling trapped or unable to escape is a powerful trigger that does not require a prior panic history.
+Situations that limit movement or perceived access to safety (heavy traffic, long meetings, crowded spaces, MRI machines) can activate the fear response in anyone with a narrow window of tolerance.
+The nervous system processes the perception of entrapment as a genuine threat signal.

-Major life transitions (even positive ones) generate uncertainty, which the nervous system registers as a reduction in predictability.
-The stress response system becomes more vigilant when the future feels less settled.
-This is why panic attacks often cluster around transitions: starting a new role, moving, significant relationship changes, or any shift that alters the established structure of daily life.
+• Major life transitions, even positive ones, generate uncertainty, which the nervous system reads as a drop in predictability.
+The stress response becomes more vigilant when the future feels less settled.
+This is why panic often clusters around transitions: a new role, a move, a significant relationship change, or any shift that alters the structure of daily life.

 What to Do During a Panic Attack: Somatic Tools That Actually Work

 Most advice about what to do during a panic attack focuses on cognitive strategies: reminding yourself that you are safe, counting breaths, challenging catastrophic thoughts.
-These approaches have limited effectiveness during an acute attack, for a straightforward neurobiological reason: the prefrontal cortex, which cognitive strategies rely on, goes significantly offline when the amygdala is fully activated.
+These have limited effect during an acute attack, for a straightforward neurobiological reason.
+The prefrontal cortex, which cognitive strategies rely on, goes significantly offline when the amygdala is fully activated.
 You cannot reason your way out of a full sympathetic activation.

 What works better are somatic interventions.
 Physical actions that directly signal the nervous system that the threat level is lower than it is currently registering.

-Extended exhale breathing.
+• Extended exhale breathing.
 The exhale activates the parasympathetic nervous system.
-Breathing in for four counts and out for eight sends a direct physiological signal to the vagus nerve that down-regulation is appropriate.
-The extended exhale is the specific mechanism that activates the braking system of the nervous system, not slow breathing generally.
+Breathing in for four counts and out for eight sends a direct signal to the vagus nerve that down-regulation is appropriate.
+The extended exhale is the specific mechanism that activates the body's braking system, not slow breathing in general.

-Cold water on the face or wrists.
-Cold water triggers the mammalian dive reflex, which drops heart rate rapidly.
+• Cold water on the face or wrists.
+Cold water triggers the mammalian dive reflex, which drops heart rate quickly.
 This is one of the fastest physiological interventions available for a panic attack in progress.

-Grounding through physical sensation.
-Pressing feet firmly into the floor, holding a cold object, or rubbing the palms together until warmth is felt all direct the nervous system's attention toward present physical reality rather than the internal threat signal it is processing.
-Five-senses grounding (naming what you can see, hear, feel, smell, and taste) serves the same function.
+• Grounding through physical sensation.
+Pressing your feet firmly into the floor, holding a cold object, or rubbing your palms together until you feel warmth all pull the nervous system's attention toward present physical reality.
+Five-senses grounding (naming what you can see, hear, feel, smell, and taste) does the same thing.

-Orienting.
-Slowly looking around the room and deliberately taking in the environment (what is where, what is moving, what is stable) activates the orienting response, which signals the nervous system that the environment has been assessed and no immediate threat is present.
+• Orienting.
+Slowly look around the room and deliberately take in the environment: what is where, what is moving, what is stable.
+This activates the orienting response, which signals the nervous system that the environment has been assessed and no immediate threat is present.

 These tools interrupt the panic cycle in the moment.
 They do not change the underlying nervous system patterning that produced the panic.
 That requires a different kind of work.